FLASH SALES: discover new special offers every week!

 Discover other Helenium

-Once well-rooted in a spot it likes, it flourishes year after year, becoming increasingly floriferous, potentially becoming invasive and smothering its neighbours.
+Once well-rooted in a suitable location, it flourishes year after year, becoming increasingly floriferous and can even become invasive, potentially smothering its neighbours.
 It can self-seed spontaneously.
-It struggles a bit with the close presence of other plants.
-Choosing the right location when planting is therefore imperative: give it some space!
+It struggles a bit with the close presence of other plants, so choosing the right spot for planting is imperative: give it some space!

-Choose a well-sunny spot sheltered from the wind, which could bend the stems of the taller specimens.
+Select a sunny spot sheltered from the wind, which could bend the stems of the taller specimens.

 Versatile, it fits into all settings and can be used in borders or beds.
-The tallest Heleniums (‘Kugelsonne’) will form imposing flowering bushes at the back of the beds.
-Smaller Heleniums will add height to the borders.
-Some varieties, of reasonable size, are also suitable for pot cultivation.
+The tallest Heleniums (‘Kugelsonne’) will form imposing flowering bushes at the back of borders.
+Smaller Heleniums will add height to the edges.
+Some reasonably sized varieties are also suitable for pot cultivation.

 Helenium is ideally planted in spring in March or April in colder regions or in autumn in September-October elsewhere, avoiding periods of frost and drought.

-Maintain a distance of 30 to 40 cm between plants and plant in numbers: count 3-5 buckets per m², given the strong development of this perennial, this is sufficient to create a striking effect in a bed.
+Maintain a distance of 30 to 40 cm between plants and plant in numbers: count 3-5 pots per m², given the strong growth of this perennial, this is sufficient to create a striking effect in a border.

 Helenium is a heavy feeder; the soil must be well amended: make a good addition of well-decomposed compost.

-• Work the soil well, removing weed roots and stones
+• Prepare the soil well, removing weed roots and stones

 • Plant it in a mixture of potting soil, with a good dose of well-decomposed compost

-• Mulch in spring with pine bark mulch to keep the soil cool during summer; this guarantees prolonged flowering
+• Mulch in spring with pine bark to keep the soil cool during summer; this ensures prolonged flowering

 • Water regularly after planting